Joel Castro Pereira: 2020–21: Loan to Huddersfield Town

 On 29 August 2020, Pereira signed for EFL Championship club Huddersfield Town on loan for the 2020–21 season.

 On 6 April 2021, Pereira was in goal as Norwich City thrashed Huddersfield 7–0.
 He was a last-minute replacement for Ryan Schofield, who was unwell.

 RKC Waalwijk

-On 5 July 2021, Pereira was confirmed as a new signing at the Mandemakers Stadion on a one year deal with RKC Waalwijk, who play in the Eredivisie, with the option to extend for another year.
+On 5 July 2021, Pereira was confirmed as a new signing at the Mandemakers Stadion on a one-year deal with Eredivisie side RKC Waalwijk, with the option to extend for another year.
+However, he only managed to make four appearances for the club.

+Reading

+On 9 September 2023, he joined EFL League One club Reading on a one-year deal.

+On 8 May 2024, Reading activated a one-year extension to Pereira's contract, keeping him at the club until the summer of 2025.

+On 12 June 2025, Pereira signed a three year deal with the Royals, keeping him at the club until 2028.

 International career

 Pereira is eligible to represent Switzerland or Portugal at international level.
 In 2011, he made two appearances for the Switzerland under-15s (against Belgium and Turkey).
 He was promoted to the under-16s in September 2011, making his debut in a 6–2 win over Italy on 6 September, the first of five appearances in total for the under-16 team.
 Shortly after joining Manchester United in August 2012, he was invited to play for Portugal instead.
 He made 35 appearances for Portugal from under-17 to under-21 level.

 In July 2016, Pereira was selected in the Portugal under-23 squad for the 2016 Olympic Games.
 He was an unused substitute in all four of Portugal's matches in the tournament.
 In May 2017, he was selected in the Portugal under-21 squad for the 2017 UEFA European Under-21 Championship.